 Check out this video from GPLama, where he explains it further.

-The fore and aft movement also won’t appeal to everybody.
+The fore-and-aft movement also won’t appeal to everybody.
 If you have ever tried Tacx Galaxia rollers, it is pretty similar.
 Some riders like me like it, and some hate it.
-You have to try it to make your opinion.
+You have to try it to form your opinion.

 Summary

-If you do long endurance rides indoors or train often, a rocker plate will be an investment that pays off with the added comfort, more engaging rides, and better core muscle engagement.
+If you do long endurance rides indoors or train often, a rocker plate is an investment that pays off with added comfort, more engaging rides, and better core muscle engagement.

-Feel free to check out my selection of the best rocker plates on the market to find the one that will suit your budget and preference.
+Feel free to check out my selection of the best rocker plates on the market to find the one that suits your budget and preferences.

 Do you find this article helpful, or do you have any questions?
 Please share it with your friends or leave a comment below.